 3. Bleeding

-While some bleeding is expected immediately following the procedure, excessive or prolonged bleeding can be problematic.
+While some bleeding is expected immediately following the tooth extraction, excessive or prolonged bleeding can be a complication.
 Follow your dentist’s bleeding management advice, such as applying gauze pressure and avoiding strenuous activities.

 4. Swelling and Bruising